briansunter/personalsite/content/blog/why-clojure.md

 uuid = "why-clojure"
 tags = ["blog", "index-page"]
 title = "Why Clojure?"
-description = """Why would someone want to use a different programming language than the one they're already using?
-Why not node.js?"""
+description = """Why not the programming language I'm already using or some other language?
+What makes Clojure uniquely well suited for modern software development?"""
 +++

 <link rel="stylesheet" type="text/css" href="https://storage.googleapis.com/app.klipse.tech/css/codemirror.css" />

 # Why Clojure?
-Why not the programming language I'm already using or some other language?
+>Why not the programming language I'm already using or some other language?
+What makes Clojure uniquely well suited for modern software development?

 - Pure functions and immutable data are the easiest units of software to reason about
 - Deep support for immutable data structures